How To Determine If You Have A Plumbing Slab Leak In 15 Minutes

 WATCH THE VIDEO

 If you suspect a slab leak, you can perform a sewer line and water line leak test to confirm the leak and take necessary action.
 A sewer water test is one of the best ways to find leaks in your plumbing system.
 It’s a simple water leak detection procedure; anyone can do it with the appropriate leak detection equipment.
-Here are the tools you will need:

 Performing a Sewer Leak Test